Don’t Get Too Comfortable in Business

 It is the season to shop, and I recently visited three stores that left an impression on me.

 ‘First, was the Disney Store.
 Have you ever been to a Disney store?
 It is everything you would expect.
 It is a magical place.
 Of course, what they sell is outstanding, but it is bigger than that.
 The displays, the cast members, the layout of the store are all wonderful.
 Every detail of a Disney store leads to you having a great experience, and hopefully spending money while you are there.
 You may not be able to have products that are as magical of what is on the shelf at a Disney store, but you can pay attention to everything else they do.
 Find the Disney store closest to you and spend some time there.
 Don’t go there to buy anything, just watch.
 Watch how people flow through the store.
 Watch how customers interact with displays, products, and cast members.
 You can learn a lot spending an hour in a Disney store.
+As I say, you may not want to buy things there.
+Not before checking to see if other stores where you can use discounts and coupons have them in stock too.
+You may want to head to sites like Raise in order to find out what savings are available to you.

 Next stop was the Lego store.
 This was an impressive experience too.
 Just like walking into a Disney store, you feel like you walking into a special place.
 They are doing a lot of things right in the Lego Store, too.
 You can always find an employee.
 There are more working than you would expect in a store that size, and they are easily identifiable in their bright yellow aprons.
 There are built Lego sets to look at, there are loose legos to touch, there are some lego sets exclusive to Lego stores.
 Plus, there is even an interactive display where you hold a Lego box up towards a screen, and right in front of you, the Lego box is instantly built on the screen.
 There is one thing that really impressed me at the Lego store, though.
 That was the shelves.
 They were never empty.
 If a customer took a box off the shelf to purchase, an employee immediately went into the back, grabbed a new box of the Lego set and put it on the shelf.
 I don’t know they reason behind this, but it gave the impression that they had everything you wanted.
 I ever saw when one Lego set sold out; they did not leave the space empty.
 An employee immediately rearranged the displays on the shelf, so the spot that was empty a moment ago was now full of lego boxes.
 Within a couple of minutes, there was no trace of the lego set that sold out.
 Everything they did in that store gave the sense of an abundance of Legos.